michaeltroger/michaeltroger.com/_posts/2021-12-01-advent-of-code-2021-in-kotlin.md

 published: true
 ---
 This year, for the first time I decided to participate at the Advent of Code puzzle challenge.
 While I knew some friends were participating before, I somehow never found the time or I just was not motivated enough.
 What changed this year?
-I heard friends speaking enthuastically about it and it's promoted quite strongly in the developer community in the web.
+I heard friends speaking enthusiastically about it and it's promoted quite strongly in the developer community in the web.
 What was an extra motivation was that [Jetbrains/Kotlin is a main sponsor](https://blog.jetbrains.com/kotlin/2021/11/advent-of-code-2021-in-kotlin/).
 Solving puzzles in my favorite programming language sounded like fun.
 A Kotlin developer also provides [a nice template project](https://github.com/kotlin-hands-on/advent-of-code-kotlin-template) to get started, which I found very useful to save some time.
 For preparation I watched some [solutions from 2020](https://kotlinlang.org/docs/advent-of-code.html), presented by the Kotlin team.

 ### The Plan